 Wage top-up funding

-The wage top-up grant provides a wage enhancement for certified frontline staff who:
+Wage top-up funding provides a wage enhancement for certified frontline staff who:

 - meet the conditions outlined in the Eligible hours for wage top-up section of the Alberta Child Care Grant Funding Guide.

-Table 1.
-Funding is paid monthly up to a maximum of 181 hours at the following rates
+Funding is paid monthly up to a maximum of 181 hours at the following rates.

 Professional development funding

-To receive professional development funding, you need to submit a Professional Development Funding Request form (PDF, 121 KB).
+To receive professional development funding, the program is required to submit a Professional Development Funding Request form (PDF, 121 KB).